 - It gives kids the breaks they need when they need them.

 - Children retain information at a higher rate when their breaks from school are shorter and more regular.

 What is Extended School Year?

-Even if your child is approved for ESY, you are not obligated to accept it.
-Learn about your school district’s ESY program.
+If your school district approves ESY for your child, you are not obligated to accept it.
+Instead, learn more about your school district’s ESY program.

 - Will your child be sent to a new district (many districts share ESY responsibilities)?

-- Will your child handle new teachers and/or a new setting well?
+- Will your child handle new teachers or a new setting well?

 - Are there options you could pursue at home that might be just as helpful?
 (There are a lot of special education homeschool resources available for any parent, not just those who choose to homeschool.)

 Sadly, despite the law, there is a good chance your child will not qualify for ESY.
 Or you may find your child qualifies one year and not the next.
-With that possibility looming, it’s good to have a back up plan.
-As mentioned above, you can take a cue from the homeschool community whether or not you ever intend to homeschool.
-Google your specific concerns with the word homeschool in your search and you are bound to find some resources.
-In addition to Google, Pinterest offers a nice search engine and a wealth of generous special education resources that you can use at home with no special training.
+With that possibility looming, it’s good to have a backup plan.

 If going it alone feels beyond your limits, look into special education tutoring, particularly online special education tutoring.
 You can get personalized, affordable help that will keep your child’s skills up to level during breaks from school.
 In addition, you may learn some “tricks” that will help you help your child during regular school sessions.